Case Name: Cowern v. The Prudential Insurance Company of America

 “When evaluating a claim where the SRS limitation applies, you need to consider manifestations of the condition.
 Consider whether the manifestations are based in the claimant’s subjective reports or the product of objective findings.
 Consider whether the manifestation (i.e. feelings of pain, fatigue, dizziness, cognitive loss) can be linked to an objective finding (such as an MRI, x-ray, neuropsychological testing, et al.) If such a link cannot be made, application of the SRS limit may be appropriate.
 When evaluating such a situation, it is suggested that you consult with a clinical resource.
 An important distinction to be made when considering application of the SRS limit is that the manifestations of a condition should be the focus, rather than the diagnosis.
 Several diagnoses can be determined without the manifestations being verifiable.”

-Holdings: (1) The District Court remanded this case to Prudential on the basis of other errors amounting to an abuse of discretion.
-However, the Court cautioned Prudential to interpret the SRS limitation and determines its applicability consistently with the language of the LTD Plan and Prudential’s internal guidelines.
+Holdings: (1) The District Court remanded this case to Prudential based on other errors amounting to an abuse of discretion.
+However, the Court cautioned Prudential to interpret the SRS limitation and determine its applicability consistently with the language of the LTD Plan and Prudential’s internal guidelines.
 (2) The Court found that Prudential abused its discretion in relying upon a vocational assessment that was based only on Prudential’s hired external medical reviewer’s opinions rather than all of the medical evidence.

 Here is a copy of the decision in PDF: Cowern v.
 Prudential